scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 * Have a timestamp ([](#seginfo)) that is not in the future.
 * Contain only unexpired hops ([](#hopfield)).

-For the purpose of validation, a timestamp is considered "future" if it is later than the current time at the point of validation plus the minimum expiration time of a hop field (337.5 seconds, see [](#hopfield)).
+For the purpose of validation, a timestamp is considered "future" if it is later than the current time at the point of validation plus the minimum expiration time of a Hop Field (337.5 seconds, see [](#hopfield)).

 For the purpose of validation, a hop is considered expired if its absolute expiration time, calculated as defined in [](#hopfield), is later than the current time at the point of validation.

 ### Configuration

-For the purpose of constructing and propagating path segments, an AS control service MUST be configured with links to neighboring ASes.
-Such information may be conveyed to the control service in an out of band fashion (e.g in a configuration file).
+For the purpose of constructing and propagating path segments, an AS Control Service MUST be configured with links to neighboring ASes.
+Such information may be conveyed to the Control Service in an out-of-band fashion (e.g in a configuration file).
 For each link, these values MUST be configured:

 - Local interface ID
 - Neighbor type (core, parent, child, peer), depending on link type (see [](#paths-links)).
 Link type depends on mutual agreements between the organizations operating the ASes at each end of each link.